 People often ask why their pain, often in the same area of the back, returns from time to time.
 When they have completed a course of treatments and experienced relief, and nothing traumatic has happened to cause re-injury, they are confused as to why their back hurts once again and wonder, “Can back pain be cured?”
-If they fell off a ladder or were in a car accident, they would understand a reason for the pain, but that is usually not the case.
+If they fell off a ladder or were in a car accident, they would understand a reason for the pain.
+But usually back pain returns for no overt reason.

 Well, when one receives chiropractic care to address spinal instabilities and the associated pain, muscle tightness, inflammation, etc., that accompanies them, the doctor is working to realign the involved segments to restore proper mobility of the joint(s).
 When this begins to occur, the body responds accordingly with less muscle spasticity and inflammation.